Please ensure Javascript is enabled for purposes of website accessibility

 Homeless Housing Providers

-Southeast Healthcare does not offer permanent housing solutions, but we are happy to provide a few potential resources in Central Ohio which do:
+While Southeast Healthcare does NOT offer permanent housing solutions, we are happy to provide a few potential resources in Central Ohio that do:

 20180819_134033

-PATH stands for Projects for Assistance in Transition from Homelessness.
-PATH is a homeless outreach team that provides follow up case management to our homeless population and those with serious mental illness within the Franklin County community in Columbus, Ohio.
-Our staff engage vulnerable individuals who are homeless and living in camps, on the streets and in the shelters.
+Projects for Assistance in Transition from Homelessness (PATH) is a homeless outreach team that provides follow-up case management to our homeless population and those with serious mental illness within Franklin County, Ohio.
+Our staff engages vulnerable individuals who are homeless and living in camps, on the streets, and in shelters.
 They work to build trusting relationships, provide assertive case management and assist with immediate tangible needs.
-We provide services and referrals such as case management, employment resources, housing resources, outreach, physical healthcare, psychiatric services and substance abuse treatment.
-We operate a mobile coach that regularly visits identified sites and locations throughout the community.
+We provide services and referrals such as case management, employment resources, housing resources, outreach, physical healthcare, psychiatric services, and substance abuse treatment.
+We operate a mobile coach regularly visiting identified sites and locations throughout the community.

 Bridge To Success

-BRIDGE to SUCCESS provides a bridge for men and women who are suffering from behavioral health issues and referred from one of the four approved acute care settings (Netcare CSU, TVBH, OSU Harding, or Miles House).
+BRIDGE to SUCCESS bridges men and women suffering from behavioral health issues and are referred from one of the four approved acute care settings (Netcare CSU, TVBH, OSU Harding, or Miles House).
 We combine transitional housing and supportive services to help residents gain skills that lead to permanent housing for those who would otherwise be homeless upon release from the acute care setting.
-Bridge to Success is not monitored 24/7 and limited supports are provided in the evenings and on the weekends.
-Resident Partners must be able to provide for themselves, cook, clean and manage their medications.
+Bridge to Success is not monitored 24/7, and limited support is provided in the evenings and weekends.
+Resident partners must be able to provide for themselves, cook, clean, and manage their medications.

-48 Individuals (combination of 36 men and 12 women but no individual units will be co-ed)
+Forty-eight Individuals (a combination of 36 men and 12 women, though no co-ed individual units)

 • All units offer kitchen appliances and access to laundry facilities